python-cmd2/cmd2/docs/api/parsing.rst

     .. attribute:: command

-      The name of the command after shortcuts and macros have been expanded
+      The name of the command after shortcuts have been expanded

     .. attribute:: args